 It is generally agreed that bosses who know at least a little bit about what their employees are doing are better to work for.
 If you know how much work is involved in very small changes, you may be better able to understand the concerns and time frames presented by your eventual IT team.

-If you’re learning coding from scratch, picking up a book or taking a class on software design is probably the best first step for you.
-If you have more knowledge, but know that you’ll need an expert to help you get all the way across the finish line, companies like Codementor excel at helping their clients create the perfect app without taking ownership or responsibility.
+If you’re learning to code from scratch, picking up a book or taking a class on software design is probably the best first step for you.
+If you have more knowledge but know that you’ll need an expert to help you get all the way across the finish line, companies like Codementor excel at helping their clients create the perfect app without taking ownership or responsibility.

 Maintain company control

 Maybe your business was always intended to be a partnership, but if you’re working on your own now, you might be loathe to bring on a coder at the early stages of the game, where you’ll almost certainly be trading away eventual company shares in order to get your app developed.
 By learning to do it yourself, you can keep control of your company, and its eventual direction, until you’re ready to start bringing people on as hires, not as partners.

 On websites like Quora, you can find dozens of programmers who’ve been infuriated at the idea that the idea person “just” needs a tech guy.
 The highest quality programmers expect to be well compensated for developing your tech.
 If you’re not willing to do that, that’s understandable, but you need to be able to do it yourself.

 Ultimately, whether you choose to hire a programmer, bring on a partner and compensate them fairly, or learn to do it yourself, is a personal decision based on how clearly you understand what you need, what you feel like you’ll be able to offer in the future, and how much you believe you’ll be able to accomplish on your own.
 If you don’t want to give up future equity in your company, then using the tools and mentorship available to develop your own program is the best way to maintain control.